BioBaes/Week2/README.md

 # Week2
 Dataset and Question bank to perform PCA

-## NOTE:
+### NOTE:
-FORK the repo to your private repository and start coding
+- FORK the repo to your private repository and start coding
+- Question bank: Week2.html

 ## SUBMISSION INSTRUCTIONS
 - Results in the form of a LINK to a github repo or a R markdown file.